rstacruz/tape-standard/README.md

 npm install --save-dev tape-standard standard
 ```

-Then add this test file to your Mocha suite:
+Then add this test file to your tape suite:

 ```jsj
 test('standard', require('tape-standard')())